bicCluster/learning-cluster/README.md

 * Using staic IP
 > * No need to set up DHCP server on `losalamos`.
 Go straight to innet machines and set up the static IP to the three innet machine as the image above.
 This [page](https://help.ubuntu.com/14.04/serverguide/network-configuration.html) can help you to set up the static ip, you need to set the `address`(staic ip),`netmask`(255.255.255.0),`gateway`(the static IP of losamalos) and`dns-nameservers`(128.2.184.224) in the file `/etc/network/interfaces`

-5. After making the configurations above, remember the configurations will take effect only after 1) you reboot the machine **OR** 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`.
+5. For slaves machine, after making the configurations above, remember the configurations will take effect only after 1) you reboot the machine **OR** 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`.
+Though the command may return error information, it actually works.
 6. **DO NOT** reboot losalamos after condifurating.
-Simply using `sudo ifdown eth0`, `sudo ifup eth0` and `sudo ifconfig eth0 up` to enable the configuration.
+Simply using `sudo ifdown eth0`, `sudo ifup eth0` and `sudo ifconfig eth0 up` to enable the configuration (Not eth1 for losalamos!).
 Otherwise you may lose your connection to external network.
 7. You should be able to ping each other now using ip.
 8. Edit `/etc/hosts` files on four machines, telling them the connections between ip and domain and hostname.
 This [page](http://linux.die.net/man/5/hosts) can guide you how to set up.
 9. You should be able to ping each other now using domain or hostname